 - Mahi Bajaj Sagar Dam is constructed on this river near Banswara.

-- At the initial stage, it is called Vakal River.
+- At the initial stage, it is called the Vakal River.

 3. Inland Rivers

-- It originates from Khandela Hills of Sikar district.
+- It originates from the Khandela Hills of Sikar district.

 - It travels 100 km and flowing from Sikar and Jhunjhunu, disappeared in the desert land.

-- It originates from Sevar Hills and flows in banasur, Bahrod, Kishengarh, Mandavar and Tijara and disappeared in Harayana.
+- It originates from Sevar Hills and flows in Banasura, Bahrod, Kishangarh, Mandavar and Tijara, and disappeared in Harayana.

 Kakani or Kakneya River

-- Originates from Kotari village and disappear after travelling some distance.
+- Originates from Kotari village and disappear after traveling some distance.